Pixel Watch: Software

 The Pixel Watch shipped with Wear OS 3.5, and features deep integration with Fitbit.
 It is compatible with Android smartphones running Android 8.0 or above, and is accompanied by a Pixel Watch mobile app available for download on the Play Store. iPhones are not supported.
 Google added fall detection capabilities in February 2023.
 It was updated to Wear OS 4.0 in October 2023.

-In September 2024, the Pixel Watch 3 was introduced, debuting an advanced safety feature called Loss-of-Pulse Detection, which automatically contacts emergency services if no pulse is detected and the user is unresponsive.
-This feature, approved by the FDA, remains exclusive to the third-generation model.
-In March 2025, Google expanded health and wellness tools with the introduction of Auto-Bedtime Mode, initially launched on the Pixel Watch 3 and later rolled out to older models like the Pixel Watch 2.
-This mode intelligently detects when the user is asleep, silences notifications, saves battery, and restores previous settings upon waking.

-By April 2025, all three Pixel Watch generations, including the original, were updated to Wear OS 5.1, based on Android 15.
+By April 2025, the original Pixel Watch, had an update to Wear OS 5.1, based on Android 15.
 This update introduced new features such as an on-device password manager, support for playing audio directly through the watch speaker, and significant improvements to activity tracking accuracy, including a fix for previously reported step-counting issues.

-Google has announced that Wear OS 6 will still support the 1st gen Pixel Watch.
+Google has announced that Wear OS 6 will not support the 1st gen Pixel Watch.

 Marketing

 Actor Simu Liu, who previously served as brand ambassador for the Pixel 6 series in Canada, participated in an advertising campaign developed by Cossette for the Pixel Watch in May 2023.